tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 These dynamic scopes are simpler because the programmer doesn't need to worry about inserting too little or too many scopes.
-Usually, clean ups are written to deal with both normal exit and exceptions.
-We are departing from that by using dynamic scopes to clean up on exceptions only.
+Usually, cleanups are written to deal with both normal exit and exceptions.
+We are departing from that by *using dynamic scopes to cleanup on exceptions only*.
 Moreover, when an exception is thrown, cleaning up local references is needed only if the exception is ever caught.
 If the exception ends up killing the thread, the local references will be deleted anyway by the JVM.